yuanjunchai/yuanjunchai.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2023.02*: &nbsp;🎉🎉 Thrilled to join iFlyTek AI Lab as MLE!
 We do some interesting projects on RAG-based LLM like [h2oGPT](https://github.com/h2oai/h2ogpt) (⭐️8k+). -->
+- *2025.11*: &nbsp;🔥🔥🔥 Our paper [Artificial Hivemind](https://github.com/liweijiang/artificial-hivemind) about Large Language Model Homogeneity pattern, has been accepted by **NeurIPS Best Paper Award**!
+See you in San Diego!
 - *2025.10*: &nbsp;🎉🎉 Obtained UW Graduate Student Conference Presentation Award and UW ECE Student Professional Development Award, to support attending ICCV at Hawaii.
 - *2025.09*: &nbsp;🔥🔥 Our paper [Artificial Hivemind](https://github.com/liweijiang/artificial-hivemind) about Large Language Model Homogeneity pattern, has been accepted by **NeurIPS Oral (DB Track)**!
 See you in San Diego!
 - *2025.06*: &nbsp;🔥🔥 Our paper [DiffPure-VLM](https://arxiv.org/abs/2504.01308) about Vision-Language Model Safeguarding, has been accepted by **ICCV25**!
 See you in Hawaii! 🏖️